CMSgov/blueprint_ui/README.md

 - in the root directory of Blueprint UI, run `npx cypress open`

 ## Interfacing with backend systems
 When adding a new request to an API, developers should leverage the [RequestService](https://github.com/CMSgov/blueprint_ui/blob/develop/src/services/RequestService.js).
-This will allow tha app to
+This will allow the app to
 1. Maintain a simplified and uniform way to handle all types of requests
 2. Reduce code repetition
 3. Leverage generalized tests that are sufficient for most requests